Sonia LeBel

 As a lawyer, LeBel was chief prosecutor of the Charbonneau Commission into collusion within Quebec's construction industry.
 She was also the province's Director of Criminal and Penal Prosecutions, focusing on drugs and organized crime.

-LeBel was appointed Minister of Justice in the Legault Cabinet on October 18, 2018 and served until June 22, 2020.
+LeBel was appointed Minister of Justice in the Legault Cabinet on October 18, 2018, and served until June 22, 2020.
+She has held various position in the Legault government such as Minister of the Francophonie and President of the Treasury Board from 2020 to 2025.
+She has most recently taken on the file of Minister of Education.